aimms/documentation/dataexchange/api.rst

     :param httpMethod: (optional) element parameter into :token:`dex::client::HTTPMethods`, specifying the HTTP method to use for the request (default :token:`GET`)
     :param requestFile: (optional) string parameter holding the filename from which to take the request body
     :param responseFile: (optional) string parameter holding the filename in which  to store the response body
+	:param traceFile: (optional) string parameter holding the filename in which all trace information about the request is being stored

 .. js:function::  dex::client::CloseRequest